decred/dcrdevdocs/docs/protocol-p2p-network/connecting-to-peers.md

 ---

-Connecting to a peer is done by sending a `version` message, which contains your version number, block, and current time to the remote node.
+Connecting to a peer is done by sending a `version` message, which contains your version number, the height of your last seen block, and current time to the remote node.
 The remote node responds with its own `version` message.
 Then both nodes send a `verack` message to the other node to indicate the connection has been established.